-Resuscitative challenges in nerve agent poisoning.
+Resuscitative challenges in nerve agent poisoning

 The threat of weapons of mass destruction such as nerve agents has become real since last year.
 The medical community has established protocols for the rapid evacuation and decontamination of affected civilians.
 However, protocols for resuscitative measures or acute perioperative care in cases of life-saving surgical interventions in toxic-traumatized casualties are still lacking.
 The database concerning the effects of nerve agent poisoning in humans is limited, and is largely based on reports of unintentional exposures to pesticide organophosphate poisoning and similar chemical substances.
 In this review, we summarize the knowledge on the possible pharmacological interactions between nerve agents and acute care.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.